Image by: kuhnmi / License: CC BY 2.0

 - Paw tracks and signs of recent activity near the den

-- Unpleasant smells uncommon for the city
+- Unpleasant smells are uncommon in the city

 Where Do Foxes Live in the UK

-Approximately 14% of foxes in the UK are living a city life and are becoming more and more acquainted to humans, with Bournemouth being the most fox populated city.
+Approximately 14% of foxes in the UK are living a city life and are becoming more and more acquainted with humans, with Bournemouth being the most fox populated city.
 London and Bristol have their share of Vulpes too.
 They usually prefer towns with smaller populations but are more and more seen wandering around the boroughs of Where Royalty Lives.

 When Do Foxes Mate